swanjr/vinyl/README.md

 1. Make sure steps 1 - 6 above are complete.
 2. Run 'rake db:migrate RAILS_ENV=test'.
 Just in case it needs to be done for the test database yet.
 3. Run 'rspec'.

-## Additional Notes
-* While I finished a vertical slice of the Elm and Rails REST API architecture, there is still room for improvement.
-I typically like to refactor my code once or twice but I didn't have time.
-Admittedly, I underestimated how long the Elm portion was going to take me.
-I have only experimented in doing simple forms before this.
-Anyway, I hope you find it interesting.
-* Also, in a production app, the Main.elm file can be broken up in to multiple modules to reduce Main.elm's size.